-Short term rehab programs are a wonderful way to help your loved one regain function and independence after an illness or injury.
+Short-term rehab programs are a fantastic way to help your loved one regain function and independence after an illness or injury.
 However, the situation can be fraught with stress and uncertainty when you don’t know how to pay for these programs.
-To help you with this issue, we are sharing answers to four of the most common questions caregivers have about paying for short term rehab.
+To help you with this issue, we share answers to four of the most common questions caregivers have about paying for short-term rehab.

-After a hospital stay, your loved one may be moved to either a hospital-based short term rehab program or one located in a skilled nursing facility (SNF).
+After a hospital stay, your loved one may be moved to either a hospital-based short-term rehab program or one located in a skilled nursing facility (SNF).
 Both programs have much in common.
-They all will provide physical, occupational, speech language pathology therapy as well as social services and physician and nursing care.
+They all will provide physical, occupational, speech-language pathology therapy and social services and physician and nursing care.

-Both programs are covered by Medicare.
-The hospital in-patient program will be fully covered, but with very specific Medicare-established goals regarding length of stay.
-With a SNF, Medicare requires that the patient have had a 3 day qualifying hospital stay prior to admission.
+With a SNF, Medicare requires that the patient has had a three-day qualifying hospital stay before admission.
 The first 20 days of care are fully covered.

 2. How much out of pocket costs will we need to pay for skilled nursing short term rehab?

-If your loved one’s stay in a skilled nursing facility for short term rehab extends beyond 20 days, a co-pay must be paid.
-In 2015, this payment is $157.50 per day.
-Many Medigap supplemental insurance policies and Medicare Advantage Plans, however, will cover part or all of the co-pay.
-Medicare will continue to pay a portion of the skilled care short term rehab for up to 100 days.
+If your loved one’s stay in a skilled nursing facility for short-term rehab extends beyond 20 days, a co-pay must be paid.
+In 2021, this payment will be $185.50 per day.
+However, many Medigap supplemental insurance policies and Medicare Advantage Plans will cover part or all of the co-pay.
+Medicare will continue to pay a portion of the skilled care short-term rehab for up to 100 days.
 On day 101, all Medicare payments cease.

-3. If my mother experiences another injury or illness requiring short term rehab, will it be covered by Medicare?
+3. If my parent experiences another injury or illness requiring short-term rehab, will Medicare cover it?

-When the time from discharge to readmission is less than 30 days, a new qualifying 3 day hospital stay is required.
-Also, the new admission to the SNF is considered part of the current benefits.
-This means that if the original admission was for 10 days, your loved one still has 10 days of full coverage before the co-pay is required.
-If the first admission was for 20 days, the second admission will begin with a co-pay and coverage will continue for 80 days.
+When discharge to readmission is less than 30 days, a new qualifying three-day hospital stay is required.
+Also, the recent admission to the SNF is considered part of the current benefits.
+This means that if the original admission was for ten days, your loved one still has ten days of full coverage before the co-pay is required.
+If the first admission was 20 days, the second admission would begin with a co-pay, and coverage will continue for 80 days.

-4. What happens if my mother’s rehab is unsuccessful and she must remain under nursing care?
+4. What happens if my parent’s rehab is unsuccessful and must remain under nursing care?

-Depending on the program and the length of stay, short term rehab can be expensive for you and your loved one.
-Medicare and supplemental insurance will help with these costs, but you should discuss the various options with your mother before this service is required.
+Depending on the program and the length of stay, short-term rehab can be expensive for you and your loved one.
+Medicare and supplemental insurance will help with these costs, but you should discuss your parents’ various options before this service is required.